How to Identify Knit Fabrics

 A sampling of weft knit fabrics

-All weft knits fall into three basic categories: rib knits, which are a combination of knit and purl stitches; purl knits, which are made with purl stitches alone, and jersey knits, which are made with knits stitches on the front and purl stitches on the reverse (see the drawings above).
+All weft knits fall into three basic categories: rib knits, which are a combination of knit and purl stitches; purl knits, which are made with purl stitches alone, and jersey knits, which are made with knits stitches on the front and purl stitches on the reverse.

 Description: Made with two sets of yarns, this double-constructed fabric has fine ribs running lengthwise on both sides.
 Usually looks same on fabric’s face and reverse, making it reversible.
 Fancy double knits may have novelty stitch on fabric’s face and fine ribs on reverse.